Aniracetam

 Aniracetam (brand names Draganon, Sarpul, Ampamet, Memodrin, Referan), also known as N-anisoyl-2-pyrrolidinone, is a racetam which is sold in Europe as a prescription drug.
 It is not approved by the Food and Drug Administration for use in the United States as a prescription medication or dietary supplement.
-Despite the FDA's lack of approval, the drug is readily available over-the-counter in the US as a dietary supplement.
+Despite the FDA's lack of approval, the drug is readily available over-the-counter in misbranded dietary supplements.

+Medical uses

+Aniracetam has been used to treat dementia following stroke and in Alzheimer's disease.
+Results from human clinical trials were published in 1991 (one multi-center placebo-controlled study and a follow-up) and in 2011 (one open-label study).

+It has undergone a larger number of experiments in rodents; in a 1982 experiment on rats and mice it was found to have a variety of psychoactive effects, improving learning and memory that was otherwise impaired experimentally.
+It has been identified as a nootropic drug due to these memory effects.
+A 2001 study reported that in mice it has modest effects similar to an anxiolytic.

 Pharmacology

 Aniracetam has been shown to positively modulate the AMPA receptor.

-When ingested orally aniracetam is quickly broken down via first pass hepatic metabolism.
-The primary metabolites of aniracetam are N-anisoyl-GABA, (70–80%), 2-Pyrrolidinone and p-anisic acid (20–30%).